FliegendeWurst/andotp-import/README.md

 ## Usage

 Create an encrypted backup in the app and copy it to where you need it.
-The code below will prompt for a password, open the backup file and print all current codes.
+The code below will prompt for a password, open the backup file and print all current TOTP codes.

 ```
 fn main() {